 For both certifications, candidates may apply as 'in training' and have three years to garner the necessary experience.

 To apply, individuals must send the completed application, a copy of her or his university transcript, copies of past certifications (if needed), and the necessary application fees.
-For non-members, the fee is $85 to apply and $235 for the exam itself.
+For non-members, the fee is $125 to apply and $325 for the exam itself.
 The test is offered once a year, or can be taken by computer via Pearson VUE for an additional $100.
-Sixty-eight percent of questions need to be answered correctly to pass certification.
+A scaled score of 650 out of 900 is needed to pass certification.

 Certified Professional of Food Safety Requirements